gauravmm/Remote-Temperature-Monitor/README.md

 The project is to build a two-part device that can be used in a kitchen to monitor the surface temperature of food and candy as it is being cooked.

-The measuring part of the device can be magnetically attached to the cooking hood, which uses an infrared thermocouple (the TI TMP007) to measure the temperature of the cooking surface.
+The measuring part of the device can be hooked onto the side of a cooking vessel, and the sensors will measure the temperature of the cooking surface directly.

 The separate base has a screen, a buzzer, and some no-touch user interaction.
 This base station will:
  - display the current temperature,